October 6, 2019

 The document just talks about River St. It needs to include Cortlandt St (in both Tarrytown & Sleepy Hollow), Wildey St, Valley St and Beekman Ave.

-The sidewalks are desolate and ugly due to parking lots and the fronts of buildings being garages or residential.
+The sidewalks on several parts of these streets are desolate and ugly due to parking lots and the fronts of buildings being garages or residential.
 For walking to really take hold, it must be useful, safe, comfortable and interesting.

 Many sidewalks in the area don't meet requirements of the Americans with Disability Act.
 Cane detectable curb ramps needed at each corner and sidewalk cross slopes can not exceed 2%.
 For example, at the Smith-White Senior Residence (124 Valley St) the cross slope is 4% on the "flat" part and over 16% at one of the driveway crossings.